nathan-king/rcss-preprocessor/README.md

 The idea behind RCSS:

 - enforce a design system by default
 - provide a nicer authoring syntax than Tailwind classes
+- avoid classes hell
 - stay strict and predictable, not permissive
 - avoid runtime CSS generation
 - use Rust for fast, deterministic builds